Amplifier installation guide

 Cut a short piece off the end of the power wire (to cover the distance from the battery to the fuse holder location), and strip the insulation off both ends with a wire stripper.
 Crimp the terminal ring (included in the kit) onto one end of the short piece of wire, and attach the fuse holder onto the other end.
 Strip the insulation off the end of the power wire that leads into the passenger compartment, and connect it to the other end of the fuse holder.

-Fuse installed on power wire, and secured in engine compartment.
+Fuse installed on power wire, and secured in engine compartment near the battery.

 4. Attach the power cable to the positive battery terminal (not directly to the battery post itself).
 For top-mounted battery posts, the most common way to do this is to crimp a ring terminal onto the end of the power cable (many cables in wiring kits come with it already attached).
 Remove the battery terminal's nut, slip the power cable's ring over the bolt that secures the battery terminal to the battery post, and replace the nut.
 For GM vehicles with a side-mount post, we offer terminal adapters that work nicely.